 Behaviour issues are anything you find your animal is doing that is causing you, them or others a problem.
-Sometimes the behaviour exhibited is ‘normal’, but it is displayed out of context and considered undesirable.
-Below are some of the more common problems owners seek help to overcome:
+Often the behaviour displayed is ‘normal’, but it occurs out of place or is considered undesirable.
+Below are some common problems I am called upon to help to with:

 |* Noise issues||* Destructiveness||* House training|